hintinteractive/hintapi/README.md

 		    "api_access": true,
 		    "result": {
 		        "success": true,
-		        "_id" : "the id of the user just deactivated" }
+		        "_id" : "the id of the user just deactivated" //TODO: not yet implemented }
 		}